demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 18. microsoft-atp-restrict-app-execution
 ---
-Restrict the execution of all applications on the machine except a predefined set.
+Restricts the execution of all applications on the machine except a predefined set.

 ##### Required Permissions
 Machine.RestrictExecution

 ##### Base Command

 `microsoft-atp-restrict-app-execution`